HORIBAEzSpecSDK/cpp-sdk/README.md

 # 🔗 Examples

-For more details on the usage of the library:
+For more details on the usage of the library and a list of examples, see:
  * [Usage Examples](src/examples/README.md)

 # 👩‍💻 First steps as contributor